tinninj/CS330-Programing-Language-Project/README.md

  **What kind of Language is JavaScript?**
  ====================================
-JavaScript is an Object-Oriented programming language.
-Since JavaScript allows type conversion it is considered weakly typed.
-It is also considered dynamically typed.
-JavaScript’s variables are not directly associated with certain data types and as such, they can store all the different data types.
+JavaScript is an object-oriented programming language.
+Due to its ability to perform type conversion, it is considered weakly typed.
+Additionally, JavaScript is regarded as dynamically typed.
+In JavaScript, variables are not directly associated with specific data types, allowing them to store various data types.

 **Naming Conventions in JavaScript**
 ====================================
-There are a few rules and naming conventions for JavaScript variables.First, there are reserved words that may not be used as variable names.
-One example of a reserved word is break.
-I would not be able to call a variable break.
-Secondly,  The names os variables can not start with a number.
-A variable called 31street would not be a valid name in JavaScript but street31 would be.
-Finally, The only special characters allowed in variable names are dollar sign ($) and underscores (_).
-While underscores can be used to separate works in the variable such as big_green_frog, most JavaScript developers would capitalize every word in the variable name except for the first and would not include an underscore.
-This style is called camelCase and it is also the standard for other programing languages.
-The variable big_green_frog would be written instead as bigGreenFrog.
+There are a few rules and naming conventions for JavaScript variables.
+First, there are reserved words that may not be used as variable names.
+One example of a reserved word is "break."
+It would not be allowed to use "break" as a variable name.
+Secondly, variable names cannot start with a number.
+For example, "31street" would not be a valid name in JavaScript, but "street31" would be.
+Finally, the only special characters allowed in variable names are the dollar sign ($) and underscores (_).
+While underscores can be used to separate words in the variable name, such as "big_green_frog," most JavaScript developers follow the convention of capitalizing every word in the variable name except for the first word and not including an underscore.
+This style is called camelCase, and it is also the standard in other programming languages.
+The variable "big_green_frog" would be written instead as "bigGreenFrog.

 **Data Types**
 ====================================
 Data types can usually fall into one of two categories: primitive and non-primitive.
-Primitive data types are the building blocks of programming langauges and are usually immutable.
-Non-primitive data types are more complex than primitive data types.
-They often hold many values and are mutable.
+Primitive data types serve as the building blocks of programming languages and are typically immutable.
+On the other hand, non-primitive data types are more complex compared to primitive data types.
+They often encompass multiple values and are mutable.

 Primitive Data Types
 ====================================
 JavaScript has the following primitive data types:

-+ Numbers: Numerical values.
++ Numbers: Represents numerical values.
 All numbers in JavaScript are stored as floating points.
-Numbers can be written both with and without the decimals.
+Numbers can be written both with and without decimals.

  ```
   let length = 5;